f0rmwk/transcribevideo/README.md

 Transcribe Speech from Audio &amp; Video using Whisper
 Requirements:

-ffmpeg.exe must be in the same folder as 'transcribevideo.exe'.
+ffmpeg.exe must be in the same folder as transcribevideo.

 Supported File Formats
 You can transcribe the following file types: